-To describe background levels of turbidity across the hydrologic gradient, a stage gage was established on Deep Creek in September 2005.
-A preliminary discharge stage relationship has been created by collecting discharge data when the stream is wadeable to create a continuous discharge dataset for Deep Creek.
-Weekly turbidity samples are being collected and compared with the discharge dataset to develop a relationship between turbidity and stream discharge; only with this complete discharge dataset can turbidity exceedances be determined.
+2. Turbidity - To describe background levels of turbidity across the hydrologic gradient, a stage gage was established on the NiniIchik River in September 2005.
+A preliminary discharge - stage relationship has been created by collecting discharge data when the stream is wadeable to create a continuous discharge dataset for Weekly turbidity the NiniIchik River. samples are being collected and compared with the discharge dataset to develop a relationship between turbidity and stream discharge; only with this complete discharge dataset turbidity can exceedances be determined.

-3. ATV Impacts - Habitat assessments and community input identified ATV stream crossings a concern in the Deep Creek watershed.
+3. ATV Impacts - Habitat assessments and community input identified ATV stream crossings a concern in the NiniIchik River watershed.
 Off-road vehicle trail stream crossings can contribute to riparian zone degradation and bank alteration, which may increase sedimentation rates.
-The Waterhole Trail is one of the most heavily used trails in the Caribou Hills and is a critical link to trails that lead to Caribou